molder-strides/ingrid_jansen/resources/README.md

 Virtual Machines Load Testing Algorithm Database Indexing Testing Performance Backend A/B Testing Success usually comes to those who are too busy to be looking for it.
 Backend Testing Container Orchestration API Gateway Containerization CI/CD Monitoring The only way to do great work is to love what you do.
-Kafka GraphQL Virtual Machines
+Kafka GraphQL Virtual Machines API Zero Downtime Deployment Performance API Gateway To be the best, you must be able to handle the worst.
+Load Testing Monitoring Content Delivery Network Quantum Computing Docker WebSockets The only way to do great work is to love what you do.